Uruguay: Cuisine

-Uruguayan cuisine culture comes mostly from the European cuisine culture.
-Most of the Uruguayan dishes are from Spain, France, Italy, and Brazil, the result of immigration caused by past wars in Europe.
-Daily meals vary between meats, pasta of all types, rice, sweet desserts and others, with meat being the principal dish due to Uruguay being one of the world's largest producers of meat in quality.
+Uruguayan cuisine reflects the country's history of immigration, particularly from Spain and Italy, and to a lesser extent from England, France, and Germany, among others.
+Pasta, pizza, seafood, pastries, and other dishes of European origin are widely incorporated into the national cuisine, while beef occupies a central place in traditional meals.

-Typical dishes include: "asado uruguayo" (big grill or barbecue of all types of meat), roasted lamb, chivito (sandwich containing thin grilled beef, lettuce, tomatoes, fried egg, ham, olives and others, and served with French fries), milanesa (a kind of fried breaded beef), tortellini, spaghetti, gnocchi, ravioli, rice and vegetables.
+Among the best known dishes are asado and the chivito.
+Asado consists of meat cooked over a grill or open fire and is an important social tradition in Uruguay.
+The chivito is a sandwich generally containing thin grilled beef and toppings such as lettuce, tomatoes, fried egg, ham, and olives.
+Other commonly eaten dishes include milanesa, a kind of fried breaded meat cutlet, and a variety of pastas reflecting Italian cultural influence.

 One of the most consumed spreads in Uruguay is dulce de leche (a caramel confection from Latin America prepared by slowly heating sugar and milk).
-The most typical sweet is afajor, which is a small cake, filled with dulce de leche and covered with chocolate or meringue.
+The most typical sweet is alfajor, which is a small cake, filled with dulce de leche and covered with chocolate or meringue.
 Other typical desserts include the pastafrola (a type of cake filled with quince jelly) and chajá (meringue, sponge cake, whipped cream and fruits, typically peaches and strawberries are added).
 Mate, an herbal drink, is the most typical beverage in Uruguay.